FAQ - Frequently Asked Questions

 For all other situations, you must be qualified before you teach Pilates.
 You must also hold Professional Indemnity insurance and a comprehensive government accredited first aid certificate (HLTAID003).

 To be legally allowed to work in Australia, all overseas visitors and immigrants must hold an appropriate work visa, regardless of their qualifications.
-Check the following government websites for further details:
+Check the following government website for further details:

 https://immi.homeaffairs.gov.au/visas/working-in-australia